All CooperRiis at Asheville residents are safe at The Farm. For more updates, see our Facebook page.

 Tell me more about ADHD

 Few diagnoses are as fraught with as much controversy as “attention deficit-hyperactivity disorder”.
 The diagnosis under that name first entered the DSM in 1987, following earlier iterations since 1968 of conditions largely attributed to children (formalized as “ADD” in 1980).
-Symptoms included impulsivity, short attention spans, and restlessness which often interfered significantly with classroom productivity.
+Symptoms included impulsivity, short attention spans, and restlessness, which often interfered significantly with classroom productivity.
 (Adhd – The Diagnostic Criteria).
 Since 1994, when the DSM categorized ADHD into three subtypes, prevalence rates have soared in both children and adults.
 Research from a 2022 NIH publication reported an increase from 6.1% to 10.2% between 1997 to 2016.
 (ADHD Diagnostic Trends: Increased Recognition or Overdiagnosis? ).
 Along with this, over 41 million people in the U.S. now have prescriptions for Adderall and its generic equivalent.
 This is a number that does not even include other common stimulant and non-stimulant medications approved for ADHD treatment. (https://columbianewsservice.com/2023/03/09/is-adderall-being-over-prescribed-by-doctors-some-pharmacists-think-so/)

-A constellation of tense debates revolve around ADHD.
+A constellation of tense debates revolves around ADHD.
 There are concerns about the consequences of overdiagnosing and overmedicating children.
 This is coupled with the risks of medication dependency, as well as debate over whether or not ADHD is truly an individual malady as much as a by-product of the perpetual and constant drains on our attention spans.
 This is also accelerated by the pace and technological demands of the modern world.
-Furthermore, stigma continues to permeate deficit- based perceptions about people with ADHD, namely in perceptions that conflate it with unreliability or rudeness. (https://www.healthline.com/health/adhd/stigma#effects-of-stigma
+Furthermore, stigma continues to permeate deficit-based perceptions about people with ADHD, namely in perceptions that conflate it with unreliability or rudeness. (https://www.healthline.com/health/adhd/stigma#effects-of-stigma

 Regardless of the smorgasbord of opinions about ADHD as a disorder or brain difference, professional and otherwise, the fact remains that a growing number of people face heightened challenges with organization, finishing tasks, and even maintaining social relationships.
 For many people who discover that they meet the criteria of an ADHD diagnosis, this is the first step toward finding treatments that can make daily living easier.
 Cognitive behavioral therapy, or CBT, is one such treatment.